 Coalition for the International Criminal Court

-This group of human rights organizations works to enact policy changes to secure justice for international crimes.
+This group of human rights organizations works to enact policy changes to secure justice for victims of crimes against humanity, genocide, and war crimes.

 International Center for Transitional Justice

 This organization works with victims to redress massive human rights violations, hold those responsible to account, reform and build democratic institutions, and prevent the recurrence of violence or repression.